DamienDoumer/D-NetChat/README.md

 # D-NetChat
-This is an application which permits free messaging on an oppen network.
+This is an application which permits free messaging on WIfi networks.